 - How will we know if the pilot is has met the needs of the participants?

 - What do they need?

-- How can we help learners meet their needs?
+- How can we help meet their needs?

-- What do the learners/clients need to know to accomplish the implementation?
+- What do they need to know to accomplish the implementation?

-- Are the needs of learners/clients being addressed in the design and development of the pilot?
+- Are the needs of participants being addressed in the design and development of the pilot?

 - What methods are working/not working during the pilot?